UCUCDUH/pols_501_wi16/web/stories/resources/install.md

 # Installing RStudio

-Rstudio is an a user-friendly interface to the R programmming language.
+RStudio is an a user-friendly interface to the R programming language.
-Download Rstudio Desktop from [rstudio.com] <https://www.rstudio.com/products/rstudio/download/>.
-You want to install *Rstudio Desktop*, not Rstudio Server, which is something different.
+Download RStudio Desktop from [rstudio.com] <https://www.rstudio.com/products/rstudio/download/>.
+You want to install *RStudio Desktop*, not RStudio Server, which is something different.